 The Benefit Cap

 The overall amount of benefit you can receive is capped.
-The Government adds up how much money you get from a range of benefits, including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Child Benefit, Child Tax Credit and Carer’s Allowance.
+The Government adds up how much money you get from a range of benefits, including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Child Benefit and Child Tax Credit.

 The Benefit Cap was reduced on 7 November 2016 to £441 per week for a couple or family, and £296 per week for a single person.
 These new caps were introduced between 7 November and January 2017 in Kensington and Chelsea.
 These figures are for London; lower caps apply outside London.

 If the total comes to more than these amounts, your Housing Benefit payments will be reduced.

 The council is contacting everyone who is affected by the new cap, to offer support and advice.